Return to Texas Entomology - Compiled by Mike Quinn

 bar, -o, -y (G).
 Heavy

-"Red-eyed Devil" is the preferred name for this beast of Theodore Cohn who did the definitive work on Neobarrettia.
+"Red-eyed Devil" is the preferred name for this beast per Theodore Cohn who conducted the definitive research on Neobarrettia.

 Borror, D.J.
 1960.
 Dictionary of Word Roots and Combining Forms.
 National Press Books, Palo Alto.
 134 pp.